INTRODUCTION

 Other activities like yoga and tai chi, while less intense, can also help lower blood pressure by reducing stress and improving flexibility.

-HOW MUCH EXERCISE DO YOU NEED?
+HOW MUCH ACTIVITY DO YOU NEED

-THE ROLE OF AEROBIC EXERCISE
+THE ROLE OF AEROBIC ACTIVITIES

 STRENGTH TRAINING AND HYPERTENSION